-Prerequisites: C or better in EITHER Computer Programming for CS OR Computer Programming for Engineering; Concurrent enrolment in Discrete Structures and Theory recommended but not required Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Prerequisites: C or better in EITHER Computer Programming for CS OR Computer Programming for Engineering; Concurrent enrolment in Discrete Structures and Theory recommended but not required Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 6 - 9 per week)

-This course is about data structures; that is the methods of organizing large amounts of data.
+This course is about data structures; that is, the methods of organizing large amounts of data.
 It is also about algorithm analysis; that is, the estimation of the running time of algorithms.
-Specifically, this course will cover fundamental abstract data types and their implementations as data structures, such as lists, hash tables, trees, priority queues, and graphs, as well as asymptotic analyses of algorithms involving these data structures.
+Specifically, this course will cover fundamental abstract data types and their implementations as data structures, such as lists, hash tables, trees and priority queues, as well as asymptotic analyses of algorithms involving these data structures.
 Students will also learn about recursion, searching (sequential and binary); and sorting (selection sort, insertion sort, merge sort, and heap sort).
-The Java programming language will be used as the language of implementation in this course, and so Eclipse or IntelliJ will be the recommended development environments.
+The Java programming language will be used as the language of implementation in this course.